Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: Constructions and classifications for FSPT states in 2D

 \subsubsection{Decoration of Kitaev's Majorana chains}

-As discussed above, our model has two types of fermionic degrees of freedom.
-The first type is the complex fermion $c_{(ijk)}$ which lives at the center of triangle $\langle ijk\rangle$ of space manifold triangulation $\cT$.
-We use $n_2(g_i,g_j,g_k)=0,1$ to denote the number of $c$ fermion at the triangle $\langle ijk\rangle$.
+As discussed in section \ref{sec:wavefunction}, our model has two types of fermionic degrees of freedom.
+The first type is the complex fermion $c_{(ijk)}$, which resides at the center of triangle $\langle ijk\rangle$ of space manifold triangulation $\cT$.
+We use $n_2(g_i,g_j,g_k)=0,1$ to denote the number of $c$ fermions at triangle $\langle ijk\rangle$.
 In fact, the parity conservation constraint for $c$ fermions under retriangulation is $\dd n_2=0$ (mod 2).
 Therefore $n_2$ is an element of $H^2(G_b,\mathbb Z_2)$.

-The second type of (complex) fermion $a_{(ij)}$ lives on the link $\langle ij\rangle$ of $\cT$.
-In order to describe Kitaev's Majorana chain more conveniently, we separate the fermion $a_{(ij)}$ to two Majorana fermions:
+The second type of (complex) fermion, $a_{(ij)}$, resides on the link $\langle ij\rangle$ of $\cT$.
+To describe Kitaev's Majorana chain more conveniently, we separate fermion $a_{(ij)}$ to two Majorana fermions.